« Writing Dialogue

 Or to put it more succinctly: Very few writers become brand names.
 Building your career around the expectation that you will be one is kind of, um, not sensible.

 So let’s scale back expectations.
 Let’s be realistic.
-When I look around me at the YA authors who I consider to be successful4 i.e. their editor is able to sell each book they write, which is to say there is a market for their books, even if it’s small compared to the big name brand writer, I see writers who have mostly written the books they want to write.
+When I look around me at the YA authors who I consider to be successful4 i.e. their agent is able to sell each book they write, which is to say there is a market for their books, even if it’s small compared to the big name brand writer, I see writers who have mostly written the books they want to write.
 Sure, for some of them that means writing all comedies, or all sf, or all fantasy, or all whatever.
 But that’s because that’s what they like writing and what they’re good at writing not because they are hellbent on becoming a brand.5

 Most writers do not want to write books in every single genre in a wide variety of styles and modes.
 Most writers, like most readers, tend to stick to one or two genres.
 Now I know you’re all going to chime in and say, “Not me!
 I like all sorts of different books!”
 That’s awesome.
 I, too, am a varied reader.
 But we are the exceptions, not the rule.
 Trust me on this.